saishirfule9/Employee_Payroll-/README.md

 1) Add employees with name, ID, role and salary

-2) View all employee records
+2) View all employee record

 3) Search for an employee by ID